Fraught relationship preceded lacrosse player's death

-CHARLOTTESVILLE, Virginia Prosecutors in the trial of a former University of Virginia lacrosse player accused of murdering his ex-girlfriend said on Wednesday her death was the drunken culmination of a deteriorating relationship.
+CHARLOTTESVILLE, Va Prosecutors in the trial of a former University of Virginia lacrosse player accused of murdering his ex-girlfriend said on Wednesday her death was the drunken culmination of a deteriorating relationship.

 A defense attorney countered it was a tragic accident.

-George Huguely V, 24, has pleaded not guilty to the first-degree murder charge and five other accusations in the death of Yeardley Love, 22, in May 2010.
+George Huguely V, 24, has pleaded not guilty to first-degree murder and five other charges in the May 2010 death of Yeardley Love, 22.

 Opening arguments on Wednesday fueled a media frenzy in the case, which has captured national attention over the good looks of the victim and suspect and their status as seniors on the university's nationally ranked men's and women's lacrosse teams.